vickneee/express.js/README.md

 ## express-server-hello

-Checking node version:
+Install node:

+https://nodejs.org/en/download/package-manager

+After the installation you can verify the installed version:

 node --version

-If needed, install node:

-https://nodejs.org/en/download/package-manager

-In terminal, you can install:\
+In terminal, you can also install:\

+Install the Express using npm.

 	npm install express\

+Install the Body-Parser using npm.

 	npm install body-parser\
-	npm install ejs express

 In the project directory, you can run: